Parent page: Laying out Your PCB in Altium Designer

 In general, the priority of Rules is dealt with automatically by the system.
 This is indicated by the arrangement of the rules view buttons in the interface, which are positioned by rule priority from left to right – Nets having the lowest priority.

-Creating a new rule in the manager's default Advanced mode (as indicated and selected using the button) is similar to constructing a rule in the PCB Rules and Constraints Editor dialog.
+Creating a new rule in the editor's default Advanced mode (as indicated and selected using the button) is similar to constructing a rule in the PCB Rules and Constraints Editor dialog.
 Select Add Custom Rule from the right-click context menu (or the button), add a query-based matching scope if required () then enter the constraint parameters in the column grid or the lower graphical representation.

 To simplify the repeated process of creating advanced/custom type rules, the Constraints Editor allows you to store query-based object matching scopes in the Scopes Library dialog (access using the menu).
 The library is presented in the Properties panel where custom scopes can be imported, managed and exported for reuse in other custom constraint rules.
 The use of a library-based scope in a rule is indicated by an icon in the rule's Object Match column entry.